ARA General Belgrano: Sinking

 The ship began to list to port and to sink towards the bow.
 Twenty minutes after the attack, at 16:24, Captain Bonzo ordered the crew to abandon ship.
 Inflatable life rafts were deployed, and the evacuation began without panic.

 The two escort ships were unaware of what was happening to General Belgrano, as they were out of touch with her in the gloom and had not seen the distress rockets or lamp signals.
 Adding to the confusion, the crew of Bouchard felt an impact that was possibly the third torpedo striking at the end of its run (an examination of the ship later showed an impact mark consistent with a torpedo).
 The two ships continued on their course westward.
 By the time the ships realised that something had happened to General Belgrano, it was already dark and the weather had worsened, scattering the life rafts.

 Argentine and Chilean ships rescued 772 men from 3 to 5 May.
 In total, 323 were killed in the attack: 321 members of the crew and two civilians who were on board at the time.
+Majority of the dead were killed as direct result of the torpedo explosion rather than drowning.
+A fierce storm whipped against the rafts the rest of the afternoon, throughout the night, and into the morning of May 3.
+Huge waves, winds of up to 120 kilometers per hour, and a thermal sensation of between -10 and -20 °C put the survivors to the test for between 20 and 43 hours.
+Of the initial 793 crew members rescued from the freezing waters of the South Atlantic, 772 survived.

 Naval outcome

 Following the loss of General Belgrano, the Argentine fleet returned to its bases and played no major role in the rest of the conflict.
 British nuclear submarines continued to operate in the sea areas between Argentina and the Falkland Islands, gathering intelligence, providing early warning of air raids and effectively imposing sea denial.
-With the withdrawal of the aircraft carrier, all Argentine aircraft had to operate from land bases at the limit of their range.
+With the withdrawal of the aircraft carrier ARA Veinticinco de Mayo, all Argentine aircraft had to operate from land bases at the limit of their range.
 The minimal role of the Navy in the rest of the campaign led to a considerable loss of credibility and influence within the Junta.